git4rk/ApplicationServeronCloud/systemAccess.md

 ## System paths
 {: #system_paths}

-* The Liberty commands can be issued from `/opt/IBM/WebSphere/Liberty/bin`.
+* The Liberty commands can be run from `/opt/IBM/WebSphere/Liberty/bin`.
 * The Liberty server profile location is `/opt/IBM/WebSphere/Profiles/Liberty/servers/server1`.
 * The Traditional WebSphere Application Server core product files, which are shared by all profiles, are located in `/opt/IBM/WebSphere/AppServer/`.
-* The Traditional WebSphere Application Server commands can be issued from the default profile location in `/opt/IBM/WebSphere/Profiles/Default<profile_type><profile_number>/bin` where:
+* The Traditional WebSphere Application Server commands can be run from the default profile location in `/opt/IBM/WebSphere/Profiles/Default<profile_type><profile_number>/bin` where:
   * `<profile_type>` is a value of `AppSrv`, `Dmgr`, `Custom`, `AdminAgent`, `JobMgr`, or `SecureProxySrv`.
   * `<profile_number>` is a sequential number that is used to create a unique profile name.